Infineon/btsdk-peer-apps-ota/README.md

 ### Overview

-This repo contains peer apps for the Over-the-Air upgrade app.
-Binary and source code is included.
+This repo contains peer apps for the Over-the-Air Firmware Upgrade embedded app.
+Binaries and source code are included.

-These apps work on:
+Separate apps are supplied for:

 - Android
 - iOS